achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      13.binary encoding

-   f.normalisation of data
+   f.scaling of data

-       1.Standardization
+       1.Normalisation

+       2.Standardization

-       2.Min Max Scaling
+       3.Min Max Scaling

-       3.Robust Scaler not influenced by outliers because using of median,IQR
+       4.Robust Scaler not influenced by outliers because using of median,IQR

-       4.Q-Q plot or Shapiro-Wilk Normality Test  is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to
+       5.Q-Q plot or Shapiro-Wilk Normality Test  is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to

           improve performance